7ubi/Snake/README.md

 # Snake

+Here is the game snake I created using python

+Requirements:

-Requirements: Python 3.x and pygame installed
+Python 3.x and pygame installed

 How to use: